mjgordon/kuka-rpi-controller/readme.md

 ## Adding new tools

 Each tool's code should have its own folder in the tool-files directory.
 To make a tool selectable, add the name of the its folder to the 'tools.txt' file.
 At the very least, the tool folder must contain a script called 'start', which will be automatically run when the tool is selected.

+Many toolheads will be able to use one of the generic tool programs. generic-digital is a series of on/off switches, similar to the robot's digital IO's but at a lower voltage. generic-uart is basic serial communication; the same method the as an Arduino uses the to send messages back to your computer. generic-i2c is another serial method that allows communication with many devices at once.

 ## Setting up a new RPi